vawnthais/vawnthais/README.md

 # 👋 Vawn Thais

 Welcome to my GitHub profile!
-I'm a developer passionate about learning and sharing knowledge in software development.
+I'm a developer passionate about learning and sharing knowledge in data development.

 ## 🎯 About Me